Welcome to my un-reality!

-Don't be afraid: I'm not on a mission to turn ordinary citizens into art connoisseurs… I wouldn't dare to torture a sane person with too much modern art "connoisseuring", and I don't think it's necessary for everyone to 'understand' art.
-I simply believe an ability to see beauty, and liking some art is a pretty nice way to enrich one's life, and I appreciate when I can be a part of that.
+Don't be afraid: I'm not on a mission to turn ordinary citizens into art connoisseurs… I wouldn't dare to torture a sane person with too much talk about bold brush strokes and suchlike.
+I'm not a pretentious snob who think it's necessary for everyone to 'understand' art.
+I just believe it's kinda cool when a person can appreciate some art, and I'm happy when some of that art is mine...

 It's true that as an artist you create a lot of your work for yourself.
 Because you HAVE TO.
 There are emotions, thoughts, and ideas inside of you that you just have to let out.
 Nonetheless, I realize that no matter how much artists would like to believe it's all about them, in reality art is hardly about the people who create it.
 Granted, art could be construed as a silent dialogue between the artist and his/her audience.
 However, to be valid it has to rely solely on the audience's participation and interpretation of the subject.
 Ultimately, there is no art without an audience (be it an audience of one or a million).